rockname/MastodonNormalizedCacheSample/README.md

 }
 ```

-Another point to note is that `NSFetchedResultsControllerDelegate` cannot monitor relationship changes.<br/>
+Another point to note is that `NSFetchedResultsControllerDelegate` cannot observe relationship changes.<br/>
 That is, if the `username` of an `Account` associated with a `Status` is changed, the `NSFetchedResultsControllerDelegate` will NOT receive notification of the change.

-Therefore, we need to implement an additional relationship monitoring process.
+Therefore, we need to implement an additional relationship observing process.

 To do so, make a `CoreDataModelPublisher` combinable another `CoreDataModelPublisher`.